hudelgado/vending-machine-exercise/readme.md

 - Keeps track of the products and change that it contains.

 ## API
-The API contains two endpoints.
-A machine module to perform the sales, and a service module to recharge the machine.
+The machine API is divided into two api's, one for use by the customers to list and buy products, and a second one to be used by the service operators to list products and coins with their stocks and allow to reload the machine.

 ### Machine API `/api/machine`